kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__what-is-oomkilled.md

 *   Use a tool like Prometheus to collect metrics about your Kubernetes cluster.
 *   Use a tool like Botkube to see the error messages directly in Slack or Teams and use AI to suggest a troubleshooting action directly from the Slack channel.

+### Solving OOMKilled with AI for Kubernetes Pods

+Botkube's new AI assistant revolutionizes how you handle OOMKilled errors in your Kubernetes pods.
+This intelligent feature proactively scans your cluster to pinpoint the exact pod responsible for the error.
+It then offers actionable solutions: either tailored guidance on optimizing your workload to reduce memory consumption or the ability to use Botkube's integrated Kubectl commands to increase memory allocation directly.
+With this AI-powered tool, you can swiftly resolve OOMKilled errors, saving valuable time and ensuring your Kubernetes applications run smoothly.

 ### About Botkube

 Botkube is a collaborative troubleshooting tool designed specifically for Kubernetes users.
 With Botkube, you can seamlessly receive and act on alerts directly within your preferred messaging and collaboration platforms like Slack, Microsoft Teams, Discord, and Mattermost.
 In addition, Botkube enables you to automate actions based on events, run kubectl and Helm commands, receive recommendations for best practices and much more.
-[Get started with Botkube for free.](http://app.botkube.io/)
+[Get started with Botkube for free.](https://app.botkube.io/)